Daryl McCartney, PhD, PEng

 - sulfide inhibition of anaerobic degradation processes.

-Dr. McCartney’s current research interest is focused on practical aspects of organic waste treatment technology and management, including aerobic and anaerobic biotransformation processes and environmental assessments.
-Current research is focused on:
+Dr. McCartney’s most recent research interests were focused on practical aspects of organic waste treatment technology and management, including aerobic and anaerobic biotransformation processes and environmental assessments.
+Recent research was focused on:

 - size separation of the organic fraction of municipal solid waste for biotransformation and refuse derived fuel feedstocks using trommel technology;